-Traffic Flow Template (TFT) - Optimizing Service Data Flows in LTE Network Architecture
+How Do Traffic Flow Templates (TFT) Shape Data Flows in LTE Network Architecture?

 This blog provides an overview of Traffic Flow Templates (TFTs) in LTE networks and the EPS network elements involved.
-TFTs are packet filters that map data flows to appropriate EPS bearers.
-This enables optimization and prioritization of services to manage quality of experience.
+TFTs function as packet filters, enabling the mapping of data flows to the suitable EPS bearers.
+This enables the optimization and prioritization of services to manage quality of experience.

 TFTs are important because they allow mapping of data flows to suitable QoS levels.
 This is essential for handling the increasing demands of high bandwidth applications.
 We’ll explore what TFTs are, why they matter, and how they operate within the Evolved Packet System.
 Key concepts around TFT signaling and usage will be covered to help better comprehend their pivotal role in traffic management in LTE networks.